-Let’s get down to basics though.
+Let’s get down to basics, though.
 How many of you are nervous when it comes to yeast?
 Proofing it, working with it, kneading dough.
-Forget the haunted hay ride this year, yeast is terrifying enough right??
-Well, trust me– I used to fear working with yeast too.
+Forget the haunted hay ride this year, yeast is terrifying enough, right??
+Well, trust me, I used to fear working with yeast too.
 But once I started to use it, my fears quickly subsided.

 Apple Cinnamon Rolls Ingredients

 The dough we use to make apple cinnamon rolls is a rich dough, which means that it’s prepared with fat like milk, butter, and eggs.
-Rich doughs make soft breads such as babka, soft dinner rolls, and glazed doughnuts.
+Rich doughs make soft breads such as Nutella babka, dinner rolls, and glazed doughnuts.
 It’s soft and supple, rises up beautifully, and has this crazy awesome buttery flavor.
-Lean doughs, on the other hand, are made without much fat and produce crusty bread such as focaccia, bagels, and pizza dough.
+Lean doughs, on the other hand, are made without much fat and produce crusty bread such as focaccia, homemade bagels, and pizza dough.